cast-web/cast-web-nx/README.md

 =============
 ### A Chromecast client based on the new (CASTV2) protocol

+This is a fork of [node-castv2-client](https://github.com/thibauts/node-castv2-client "node-castv2") that aims to improve on the following:

+- ✅ TS typing
+- ⏳ promised based API (where it makes sense)
+- ✅ unified code styling
+- ✅ full ES6 syntax
+- ⏳ unit testing
+- ⏳ tsdoc
+- ✨ and more to come!

+The api is still subject to change.

 This module implements a Chromecast client over the new (CASTV2) protocol.
 A sender app for the `DefaultMediaReceiver` application is provided, as well as an `Application` base class and implementations of the basic protocols (see the `controllers` directory) that should make implementing custom senders a breeze.

 This implementation tries to stay close and true to the protocol.
 For details about protocol internals please see [https://github.com/thibauts/node-castv2](https://github.com/thibauts/node-castv2#protocol-description).